-During mating the male will first display a courtship dance in front of the female.
+During mating, the male will first display a courtship dance in front of the female.
 The male then transfers a sperm sack to the freshly moulted female which soon will inseminate the eggs and stick them to the abdominal legs.
 The young hatch after 16 days.
 The hatchlings will be attached to their mother for about six weeks before they detach, float to the surface of the water and become part of the plankton and drifting in the ocean currents.
-After some weeks and several moults the young descend from the plankton and settle to the bottom and find a dark place to hide.
-The Coral Banded Shrimp may live 2-3 years, sometimes longer.
+After some weeks and several moults, the young descend from the plankton and settle to the bottom and find a dark place to hide.
+The Coral Banded Shrimp may live 2 to 3 years, sometimes longer.

 Back when we used to collect and ship tropical fish on the island of Moloka'i, we always knew that we could find Coral Banded Shrimp in numbers at night, hanging on the vertical walls of the wharf.
 If we needed mated pairs (in high demand on the Mainland) we would have to find pairs of shrimp that were within a foot or so from each other.
 We would collect them and keep them together in a cup before shipping them the next morning.
 It seems that the Coral Banded Shrimps mate at a young age and when one of the pair becomes lost the remaining shrimp will not accept another mate.